Deepak020202/90DaysOfDevOps/Solution.md

 ```
 ## How  Application Uses These Resources
 **Once the Deployment injects the ConfigMap and Secret as environment variables into your container, your application automatically picks them up at runtime, just like normal environment variables.**
-> [!NOTE]
->
-> **Interview Questions:**
->  - How would you update a running application if a ConfigMap or Secret is modified?
->  - What measures do you take to secure Secrets in Kubernetes?

 ---